 Reminiscent of Peter Pan’s Lost Boys, the group radiated an intensity forged by bloodshed.
-Many come from Baghdad’s poorest neighborhoods, where they work as tuk-tuk drivers or day laborers.
+Many come from Baghdad’s poorest neighbourhoods, where they work as tuk-tuk drivers or day labourers.

 Despite Iraq’s oil wealth, many live in poverty with limited access to clean water, electricity, healthcare or education.
 Protesters blame corruption.